Professional Continuing Education

-Fundamentals of initiating and conducting a human clinical reseaech; topics include subject recruitment and (medical) screening, clinical study design, preparations and procedures; federal and institutional policies, budget, role of pharmacy and laboratory inclinical research.
+Fundamentals of initiating and conducting human clinical research; topics include subject recruitment and (medical) screening, clinical study design, preparations, and procedures; federal and institutional policies, budget, role of pharmacy and laboratory clinical research.

 3 hour “Methods in Human Clinical Research” (KINE 652)